A note on closed subgroups of compact Lie groups: Introduction

-For a compact symmetric space $G/K$, it is known that $G=KBK$, where $B=\exp(\frb_0)$ and $\frb_0$ is a maximal abelian subspace of $\frp_0=(\frk_0)^{+}$.
+For a compact symmetric space $G/K$, it is known that $G=KBK$, where $B=\exp(\frb_0)$ and $\frb_0$ is a maximal abelian subspace of $\frp_0=(\frk_0)^{+}$ (cf, \cite{Helgason}).
 For a compact Lie group $G$ with a bi-invariant Riemannian metric and two closed subgroups $H,K$, we show $G=H\exp(\frp_0)K$, where $\frp_0$ is the orthogonal complement of the Lie algebras of $H,K$ in $\Lie G$.
-These two kinds of (actually related) double coset decompositions enable us to give simple proofs for the compact symmetric pari $(\SO(7),\G_2)$, $(\E_6,\F_{4})$ are ``SCF'' pairs (this is implied by Griess' theorems).
-Compact symmetric pairs are important in Lie theory and representation theory.
-Moreover we show that simple compact symmetric pairs which are also ``SCF'' pairs are just those known before but no more (Theorem \ref{SCF symmetric pair}).
+This kind of double coset decomposition enables us to prove simply the compact symmetric pairs $(\SO(7),\G_2)$, $(\E_6,\F_{4})$ are ``SCF'' pairs (which is implied by Griess' results).
+Moreover we show that, besides those known ones, there are no more compact simple symmetric pairs which are also ``SCF'' pairs (Theorem \ref{T:SCF symmetric pair}).
 The question of looking for more ``SCF'' pairs $(G,H)$ with $G$ a compact connected simple Lie group remains interesting.